+Let’s talk about the fried chicken part to this dish.
 I have here a few chicken cutlets that I cut in half.
 That’s just me being super lazy.
 The cutlets are thin and make it perfect for fast frying.
 I don’t have time to wait for thick pieces of chicken to fully cook.
 I need to eat my fried chicken waffle sandwiches as soon as possible.

 Toss the chicken around in the buttermilk and hot sauce.
 You can do this step before the waffles, cover with plastic wrap and place in the fridge to sit and allow the buttermilk to permeate the chicken making it more tender and juicy and moist.
 But if you don’t have the time or if you forgot, then don’t worry about it.
 I hope you like dry chicken.
 I’m kidding, it won’t be dry.

 Now get the dredge (flour coating) ready.
 Grab a shallow dish and throw in some flour.
 Regular all-purpose flour will do.
 Season it with salt, pepper, onion powder, garlic powder, and paprika.

 Ok, we’re ready to start coating and dredging the chicken.
 We’re double dipping it, so grab a piece of chicken and drop it into the flour.
 Pat and turn over to coat both sides evenly.
 Return the chicken to the buttermilk and flip.
 Finally pass it through the flour once more.
 Coat both sides, pressing the flour into the chicken to create a thick crust.